Enalean/tuleap-documentation-en/languages/en/developer-guide/patches.rst

 Push your code
 ==============

-Tuleap project uses Gerrit to ensure a proper review and integration of contributed code.
+The Tuleap project uses Gerrit to ensure a proper review and integration of contributed code.
 It means that:

-- Each and every commit are reviewed individually
+- Each and every commits is reviewed individually
 - A Tuleap-contributor can vote between -2..+2 on each contribution
 - A Tuleap-integrator submit is mandatory

-As a commit is reviewed individually, it must me "autonomous" (corresponding to a task).
+As a commit is reviewed individually, it must be "autonomous" (corresponding to a task).
 It's a small part of a bigger story but it's fully functional at its level.

-Ideally a commit is the smallest possible part of a feature.
+Ideally, a commit is the smallest possible part of a feature.

 A good commit:

-- Doesn't break existing behaviour (unless it's intended too, well documented and with an escape path for current users).
+- Doesn't break existing behaviour (unless it's intended to, well documented and with an escape path for current users).
 - Has tests (automated: unit, REST, SOAP or functional, described in commit message)
 - Has security guards (filter inputs, escape outputs, csrf tokens)
 - Has I18N code